OIEP - Event-Based - Output Templates Section

 <ref attrid="" equalsign="=" includeattrname="false" resolveto="objid" separator=";"/>

 This setting is valid if the user plans to re-import the file and not overwrite the inline reference with a static value.
-For more information on inline references, refer to Inline References in Attribute Values in the Getting Started documentation.
+For more information on inline references, refer to the Inline References in Attribute Values topic in the Getting Started documentation.

 • Include Calculated Attribute Values: This option is only enabled (and is checked by default) when calculated attributes are being exported, either on the Select Objects step for STEPXML or via mapping for other formats.
 When checked, calculated attribute values are resolved upon export.